 REGISTERED EVENT POLICY

 The university has adopted the following guidelines, in an effort to promote safety and adherence to state law and local ordinances at organization-sponsored events at Susquehanna University where alcohol will be served.

 These guidelines apply to all university student organizations recognized by the Student Government Association, Greek-Letter organization, and varsity athletic teams.

-- No alcoholic beverages may be purchased using organization funds, nor may an individual purchase/provide alcoholic beverages on behalf of the organization.
+- No alcoholic beverages may be purchased using organization funds, or funds pooled by members or guest (e.g. admission fees, cover fees, collecting funds though digital apps, etc.), nor may an individual purchase/provide alcoholic beverages on behalf of the organization.

-- Alcohol may be brought to an event by individuals who are both:
+- Alcohol may be brought to a Registered event (BYOB) by individuals who are both:

 - 21 years old or older and,

-- Invited individuals who are on the event guest list (including members of the host organization).
+- And appear on the registered event guest list (including members of the host organization).

 - 12-ounce cans may not exceed 6% alcohol content;

 - All containers must be sealed.
 Any container that has been opened will not be accepted;